Conjunctive Queries with Free Access Patterns under Updates: Introduction

-\end{exa} The complexity of $\text{CQAP}_1$ for both the update time and the enumeration delay matches the lower bound $\Omega(N^{\frac{1}{2}})$ for queries outside $\text{CQAP}_0$, where $N$ is the size of the input database.
-This is weakly Pareto optimal as we cannot lower both the update time and delay complexities (whether one of them can be lowered remains open).
-Our approach for $\text{CQAP}_1$ exhibits a continuum of trade-offs: $\bigO{N^{1+\eps}}$ preprocessing time, $\bigO{N^{\eps}}$ amortized update time and $\bigO{N^{1-\eps}}$ enumeration delay, for $\eps\in[0,1]$.
+\end{exa} The complexity of $\text{CQAP}_1$ for both the update time and the enumeration delay matches the (conditional) lower bound $\Omega(N^{\frac{1}{2}})$ for queries outside $\text{CQAP}_0$, where $N$ is the size of the input database.
+This is weakly Pareto optimal, as there can be no tighter upper bounds for {\em both} the update time and the enumeration delay (though it does not rule out the possibility that one of the two times can be lowered).
+Our approach for $\text{CQAP}_1$ exhibits a continuum of trade-offs: $\bigO{N^{1+\eps}}$ preprocessing time, $\bigO{N^{\eps}}$ amortized update time and $\bigO{N^{1-\eps}}$ enumeration delay, for every $\eps\in[0,1]$.
 By tweaking the parameter $\eps$, one can optimise the overall time for a sequence of enumeration and update tasks and achieve an asymptotically lower compute time than prior work (Section~\ref{sec:comparison}).
 Our approach recovers the complexity of the well-studied dynamic set intersection problem~\cite{DBLP:conf/wads/KopelowitzPP15}: \begin{exa} The dynamic set intersection problem is defined as follows.
-We are given sets $S_1, ... , S_m$ that are subject to element insertions and deletions.
+We are given sets $S_1, \ldots, S_m$ that are subject to element insertions and deletions.
 For each access request $(i, j)$ with $i,j \in [m]$, we need to decide whether the intersection of the sets $S_i$ and $S_j$ is empty.
 Consider a relation $S$ that consists of the tuples $\{(i,x) \mid x \in S_i \text{ and } i \in \{1, \ldots , m\}\}$.
-The dynamic set intersection problem is expressed by the $\text{CQAP}_1$ query
+The dynamic set intersection problem is expressed by the following query in $\text{CQAP}_1$:

 The variables $B$ and $C$ are free and input.
 The query has no output variables.
 Prior work designs a randomised algorithm for this problem that uses expected $\bigO{N^{\frac{1}{2}}}$ update time and enumeration delay, where $N$ is the size of the sets~\cite{DBLP:conf/wads/KopelowitzPP15}.
-Our approach recovers these complexities using $\eps=\frac{1}{2}$.
+Our approach recovers these complexities using our deterministic algorithm and $\eps=\frac{1}{2}$.

 \end{exa}